wrightrocket/socketstatfun/README.md

 To disable the function you can unset the name of the function:

 * unset ss
-* unset SSOPT
+* unset SS_OPT

-### unset SSOPT so it will not override the default value of the ss function to be loaded in the future.
+### unset SS_OPT so it will not override the default value of the ss function to be loaded in the future.

+Two other variables can be used:
+SS_PORT for a default port to filter
+SS_STATE for a default state to filter